AlexDpy/AssetX/README.md

 devBaseUrl: /.tmp_assets
 prodBaseUrl: /assets

-# (optional, default to false) if true, prod assets names will have a rev-hash (https://github.com/sindresorhus/rev-hash)
+# (optional, default to false) if true, prod assets file names will have a hash based on the dev assets content
 cacheBusting: true

 # (optional) implement this to customize some of the tags AssetX will generate (./src/tags.coffee)